MicroBee: Games

 As well, numerous adventure games were written, mainly in BASIC, plus educational software.

 Final versions

 The final version of the MicroBee, released in 1987, was the 256TC.
 This increased the memory to 256 KB of dynamic RAM and had a new keyboard with numeric keypad.
 The computer had a built in 3.5" floppy disk drive supporting both 800 KB (DSDD) and 400 KB (SSDD) formats.
 Bundled software included "Videotex" (a videotex terminal program), "Simply Write" (a word processor) and "Telcom" (a serial terminal emulator program).

-MicroBee Systems also designed a PC clone, called the "Matilda", or 640TC, which ran an NEC V40 (see NEC V20 chip), and emulated the MicroBee CP/M systems in software.
+MicroBee Systems also designed and manufactured a PC clone with an additional Z80 CPU, fitting both CPUs in an existing Microbee case.
+Called the "Matilda", or 640TC, it ran a NEC V40 (see NEC V20 chip) in PC mode, or a NSC800/Z80 CPU in Microbee 256TC mode.
+It used the Microsoft DOS version 4.01 Operating System with GW-BASIC when running in PC compatible mode, and the MicroBee CP/M version 2.2 Operating System in Microbee 256TC mode.
+The Microbee Matilda was launched on Tuesday 11 September 1990.

 An advanced next generation model code named "Gamma", based on the Motorola 68010 and two Zilog Z80 processors, was designed but never made it to the market.

 In 1992, after having undergone a number of ownership changes, the company ceased trading.